Greenland parties in coalition talks, mining in focus

 Polls had shown for weeks before the vote that IA leader Sara Olsvig had a good chance of winning, representing a clean break following accusations that Hammond used state money to pay for hotels and flights for her family.

-But analysts said Kielsen, who took over Siumut after the October scandal, ran a strong campaign emphasizing his trustworthiness as an ex-policeman and focusing on specific issues such as improving the fishing industry.
+But analysts said Kielsen, who took over Siumut after the October scandal, ran a strong campaign emphasising his trustworthiness as an ex-policeman and focusing on specific issues such as improving the fishing industry.

 “I am expecting that talks will resume tomorrow,” IA’s Olsvig said when asked about talks between her and the Siumut party.